mzaman07/cordova-plugin-firebasex/README.md

 }, listenerId);
 ```
 ## Realtime Database
-These plugin API functions provide CRUD operations for working with realtime database.
+These plugin API provides functionality to leverage the Firebase Realtime Database.

 ### fetchFromRealtimeDatabase
 Get values from a database path and sync for new updates.